fiskl-accounting/help-docs/docs/Integrations/Payment-Gateways/stripe-integration.md

 - You can switch between payment gateways when creating a new invoice
 - To remove a payment gateway, select the small "x" at the top of each gateway in the Integrations menu

-## Disconnecting Stripe form Fiskl
+## Disconnecting Stripe from Fiskl

 There are two ways to disconnect Stripe from Fiskl: